 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (i) (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular programme of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified once in three years.
-In accordance with this programme, all property, plant and equipment were verified during the year ended 31 March 2022.
+In accordance with this programme, all items of property, plant and equipment were verified during the year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-No discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of immovable property ("Freehold Land") disclosed in the financial statements is not held in the name of the Company, details of which are as follows:
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of immovable property ("Freehold Land") disclosed in the financial statements is not held in the name of the Company, details of which are as follows:

-Description of property Gross carrying value (INR in million) Held in the name of Whether promoter, director or their relative or employee Period held- indicate range, where appropriate Reason for not being held in the name of the Company.
-Also indicate if in dispute Khasra No. 22/1/2/1/1, 2/1/1, 3, 4/1 in the revenue estate of village Mollahera, Distt Gurugram 801.80 Milestone Landbase Estates Private Limited No 04 August 2009 #
+Description of property Gross carrying value (INR in million) Held in the name of Whether promoter, director or their relative or employee Period held- indicate range, where appropriate Reason for not being held in the name of the Compan y.
+Also indicate if in dispute Khasra No. 22/1/2/1/1,2/1/1,3,4/1 in the revenue estate of village Mollehra,Dist t Gururgram 801.80 Milestone Landbase Estates Private Limited No 04 August 2009 #

-#The sale deed is in the name of Milestone Landbase Estates Private Limited, erstwhile name of the Company which was changed to SAMHI Hotels (Gurgaon) Private Limited.
+[#] The title deed is in the name of Milestone Landbase Estates Private Limited, erstwhile name of the company which was changed to SAMHI Hotels (Gurgaon) Private Limited.

-Fresh certificate of incorporation consequent to change of name dated 16 April 2012 was issued by the Registrar of Companies, National Capital Territory of Delhi and Haryana.
+Fresh certificate of incorporration consequent to change of name dated 16 April 2012 was issued by the Registrar of Companies, National Capital Territory of Delhi and Haryana.

 However, original title deed is under lien with bank for the loan facilities availed by the Company.
-Therefore, we could not verify that title deed and have also not received independent confirmation from bank for the same.
+Therefore, we could not verify that title deed.
+However, we have received independent confirmation from bank for the same.

-- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the
+(d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or intangible assets or both during the year.

-Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI Hotels (Gurgaon) Private Limited for the year ended 31 March 2024 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI Hotels (Gurgaon) Private Limited for the year ended 31 March 2025 (Continued)